 When will cruises resume and what testing/assessment procedures will be in place?

 Information on cruise resumption will be provided at a later date.

-The Ministry of Tourism International Transport and Maritime Initiatives, through the Discover Dominica Authority (DDA), has decided to cancel the World Creole Music Festival which was carded for October 23rd – 25th 2020.
+The Ministry of Tourism International Transport and Maritime Initiatives, through the Discover Dominica Authority (DDA), has decided to cancel Mas Domnik 2021 due to health and safety being a priority.
 We will continue to monitor protocols set by the Ministry of Health, Wellness, and New Health Investment for all other activities.
 As such statements will be made as we approach each activity.